Skip to content

 • ghost-scared2.png screen shot

-Add the following code before the draw() function which will create a list for the scared ghost images:
+Add the following code before the call to pgzrun.go() which will create a list for the scared ghost images and swap the images used for each ghost Actor based on whether Muncher is in power mode or not:

 scared_images = ['ghost-scared', 'ghost-scared2']